Zchappie/CV_Garage/pyslam/README.md

 ## Display

-First time to try PyGam for display purpose.
+First time to try PyGame for display purpose.

 1. `screen` object is a canvas with frame to hold everything; the `surface` is like a (separate) paper for drawing
 2. `.blit()` is used to copy the contents of one `Surface` to another display like `screen`